tmbdev-tutorials/das2024-keynote/presentation.md

 ## LLMs / VLMs Have been Eating Machine Learning

-- tasks that used to require extensive, specialized training...
+- tasks that used to require extensive, specialized training
-- ... are now handled by foundation models
+  - are now handled by foundation models
-- ... or with minimal fine tuning
+  - or with minimal fine tuning

 ## Big Changes over the Last Decade